Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 Cypress provides low-cost development kits for the PSoC 6 MCU platform.

 [PSoC 6 BLE Pioneer Kit](http://www.cypress.com/cy8ckit-062-ble): The PSoC 6 BLE Pioneer Kit  enables design and debug of the PSoC 63 Line.
 The kit includes an E-Ink display, and Cypress' industry-leading CapSense® technology.

+[PSoC 6 BLE Prototyping Kit](https://www.cypress.com/documentation/development-kitsboards/psoc-6-ble-prototyping-kit-cy8cproto-063-ble): a low-cost hardware platform that enables design and debug of PSoC 6 MCUs.
+This kit is designed with a snap-away form-factor, allowing users to separate the KitProg (on-board programmer and debugger) from the target board and use independently.

 [PSoC 6 WiFi-BT Pioneer Kit](http://www.cypress.com/CY8CKIT-062-WiFi-BT): The PSoC 6 WiFi-BT Pioneer Kit enables design and debug of the PSoC 62 MCU and the Murata LBEE5KL1DX Module (CYW4343W WiFi + Bluetooth Combo Chip).
 It includes a TFT display and Cypress' industry-leading CapSense technology.